JanTristanH/harzer-wander-buddy/backend/hwb/README.md

 - add maps api key from env to index file
 - save some hand picked default routes
-- save high profile for routes
+- save height profile for routes
 - link to park for night parking
 - score for completing area
 - score where walking from other side would be easier
 - Filtering on Map view -> Goethe weg usw.
 - Object Page for POIs
 - Admin Master data app -> new Stamps & moving
-- Deal with legacy Stamps & check for deveation on HWN site
+- Deal with legacy Stamps & check for deviation on HWN site
 - History view for changed stamps

 ## Build with Docker locally